sunmingtao/poker-hand-analysis/Leaks.md

 20. Overbet nut straight, but half pot full house that blocks top pair
 21. Called too much when "I know I am beat, but I can't fold".
 22. After losing a buy in or more, I find myself unable to make the fold I am supposed to make.
+23. When there is three broad way cards, facing river psb, one pair is never good.
+Only top two plus should consider calling.

 ## Snowie profitable line